PrinceOfPuppers/qbot/README.md

 Rather than using a random number generator to decide the outcome of a random processes (i.e. measurement), qbot stores the outcomes and associated probabilities in a special primitive called a [ProbVal](#ProbVal) which can be used in further computation.

 ## Quantum Circuit Model
-qbot has a register of qubits on which it applies unitary matrices, measurements, etc. On top of this, qbot contains a traditional namespace to be used in computation which comes pre-populated with many commonly needed unitaries, states, bases and operations.
+Qbot has a register of qubits on which it applies unitary matrices, measurements, etc. On top of this, qbot contains a traditional namespace to be used in computation which comes pre-populated with many commonly needed unitaries, states, bases and operations.
 Anything missing can be created using the inbuilt [tools](#TOOLS-AND-CONSTANTS), or the exposed numpy functions, all of which are compatible with [ProbVals](#ProbVal).

-## USAGE
+## Usage
 ### Installation
 ```
 git clone https://github.com/PrinceOfPuppers/qbot